10 Hacks to Free Up Space on Your iPhone (Without Deleting Photos!)

 Quit doubling HDR pictures

 Your phone’s camera uses a high dynamic range mode to blend three exposures into one photo with top quality.
 When it does this, it also keeps a version of the picture from a normal exposure.
-You might want that normal version if your phone is old and too slow to take a decent HDR picture.
+You might want that normal version if your phone is too slow and old to take a decent HDR picture.
 But with an iPhone 5 or newer, you’ll probably prefer the HDR picture anyway, so no need to waste space on the other.
 Avoid duplicates by going to Settings > Photos & Camera, and deselect the “Keep Normal Photo” option.
 Alternatively, you can turn HDR off with the option second to the left when you open your camera.
 Here’s how to make your smartphone pictures even better.

 Turn off Photo Stream

 You know that album of 1,000 photos under your camera roll full of duplicates?
 It’s handy for automatically sharing recent pictures between devices on your account, but it can also take up a ton of memory.
 Go to Settings > Photos & Camera and turn off My Photo Stream to delete it from your phone.
 If you end up missing it, it’s easy to switch back on.
-Bet you never thought of these genius ways to use your phone’s camera.

 Restore your phone